WizelineLabs/WLEmptyState/README.md

 ![Default WLEmptyState](https://user-images.githubusercontent.com/6756995/52525837-21b7cc00-2c75-11e9-8ef4-6c2ca226ddb3.png)

 ## Customizing Default WLEmptyState
-If you want to customize the text, description, or image, of the defatult component you need to implement the `WLEmptyStateDataSource` function.
+If you want to customize the text, description, or image, of the default component you need to implement the `WLEmptyStateDataSource` function.
 You can find the code for customization in the following list:

 - Customize Image